ahmed-asiri/FSND-Capstone-1/README.md

 <todo: add the Postman collection with access tokens>

-For details on access permissions, please see the **Authentication and Permissions** section later in the document.
+For details, please see the **Authentication and Permissions** section later in the document.

 ## Development Setup